University campus in Oregon

 Employment Outlook

-Oregon's information security job market is experiencing steady growth, supported by a robust technology sector and increasing cybersecurity demand across industries.
-The state's major metropolitan areas—Portland-Vancouver-Hillsboro, Eugene-Springfield, and Salem—serve as primary employment hubs for security professionals.
-Portland metro, in particular, has emerged as a significant tech center, attracting talent and creating diverse career opportunities in information security roles.
+Oregon's information security job market is experiencing steady growth, supported by a strong technology sector and increasing cybersecurity demand across industries.
+The state's major metropolitan areas.
+Portland-Vancouver-Hillsboro, Eugene-Springfield, and Salem, serve as primary employment hubs for security professionals.
+Portland metro, in particular, is a significant tech center, attracting talent and creating diverse career opportunities in information security roles.
 According to the Bureau of Labor Statistics, Oregon's job market reflects national trends showing strong demand for cybersecurity expertise across sectors including healthcare, technology, and government.

 Salaries by Metro